 Wire Size and Ampacity

-A wire’s ampacity is a measurement of how much current it can carry without overheating.
-The size of the wire increases with ampacity.
-You must ensure that the wire size can support the maximum load for a 100-amp service without overheating.
+It feature of wire to tell how much current it can handle without getting overhead is called the capacity of write.
+High ampacity will have a larger wire size.
+It must be confirmed that wire size can support the highest load value for 100-amp service without overheating.

 Conductor Material